 If you want to play Fortnite, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Fortnite has 11 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 9 accessibility features for Controls in Fortnite which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.